Skip to content

 repeated uint32 fields_modified = 4;

-/// The MemWAL (pre-image) that should be marked as merged after this transaction
+/// List of MemWAL region generations to mark as merged after this transaction

 /// The fields that used to judge whether to preserve the new frag's id into